José Postiga

-José Manuel Marques Postiga (born 3 May 1996) is a Portuguese footballer who plays for Merelinense F.C. as a forward.
+José Manuel Marques Postiga (born 3 May 1996) is a Portuguese footballer who plays as a forward.

 Club career

-Sporting
+Sporting CP

 Born in Vila do Conde, Postiga joined Sporting CP in 2009 at the age of 13, from local Varzim SC.
 In August 2014, while still a junior, he was included in the B team's 18-man squad for the Segunda Liga match away to S.C.
 Farense, the opening day of the season.
-He made his competition debut on the 10th, coming on as an 87th-minute substitute for Filipe Chaby in a 0–1 loss.
+He made his competition debut on the 10th, coming on as an 87th-minute substitute for Filipe Chaby in a 1–0 loss.

 Additionally, Postiga competed with the academy in the UEFA Youth League and scored twice in an eventual group stage exit, starting with a penalty kick in a 3–1 win at NK Maribor.

 Rio Ave

 On 27 June 2015, Postiga signed a three-year contract with Rio Ave FC.
 On 12 January of the following year, having not featured at all in competitive games, he returned to the second division after being loaned to nearby Varzim for the remainder of the season.
-Eleven days later, he made his debut for his new team, replacing Elísio for the final 23 minutes of a 4–0 win at Leixões SC. his only goal for the Poveiros came in his final game on 8 May, concluding a 2–0 win at relegated Clube Oriental de Lisboa again from the bench.
+Eleven days later, he made his debut for his new team, replacing Elísio for the final 23 minutes of a 4–0 away victory over Leixões SC.
+His only goal for the Poveiros came in his final game on 8 May, concluding a 2–0 defeat of relegated Clube Oriental de Lisboa again from the bench.

-Postiga returned to the second tier on 6 August 2016, joining Académico de Viseu F.C. on loan for the upcoming season.
+Postiga returned to the second tier ahead of 2016–17, joining Académico de Viseu F.C. on loan.
 A year later he was loaned to S.C.
-Salgueiros in the Campeonato de Portugal and, halfway through that campaign, he joined F.C.
+Salgueiros in the third and, halfway through that campaign, he joined F.C.
 Felgueiras 1932 of the same league in the same manner.